 Go away opposition!
-For it has been recorded: "To Master, that God of yours, you shall bow down and to him only alone are you going to be serve prayers.
+For it has been recorded: "To a master, that Divine of yours, you shall bow down and to him only alone are you going to serve.

 While the opening in this verse is dramatically satisfying, there are a number of hidden aspects to the Greek that makes it less so.

 First, the word translated as "get thee hence," is from a Greek verbal command that means literally "go under," "take away," or "bring under," but Christ usually uses it to mean "go away" and "depart."
 However, here it is given an object, so it cannot simply be "go away".
 It has to have the sense "take away."
 It is in the form of a command.